alan-turing-institute/TuringDataStories/SUBMISSION_REVIEW_GUIDELINE.md

 The checklist is the following:

+#### Conflict of interest

+- [ ]  I confirm that I have raised any potential COI with the handling editor of this submission

 #### Code of conduct
 - [ ] I confirm that I read and will adhere to the Turing Data Stories [code of conduct](https://github.com/alan-turing-institute/TuringDataStories/blob/master/CODE_OF_CONDUCT.md) and the SUM values therein.